-The red-breasted nuthatch appears to be a relatively rare bird here, based on a sparse six sightings in 14 years.
+The red-breasted nuthatch appears to be a relatively rare bird here, based on a sparse nine certain sightings in 22 years.
 The apparent scarcity relative to the white-breasted nuthatch may in part be due to feeding habits: the red-breasted may spend less time on tree trunks where, like other nuthatches, creepers and woodpeckers, a bird may more readily be detected.
 It prefers the thicker growth of spruce crowns and branch ends where it is harder to see.
 Its fainter call may also be heard less often than the more strident white-breasted species.
 A preference for conifers as opposed to hardwoods (Cadman et al., 1987, pp.298-299) is a further reason why the red-breasted form may be more abundant north of our area.
-It does appear to be expanding southwards and probably breeds here (Cadman et al., 2007, pp.406-407), so perhaps this small but attractive bird will be seen more in the future.
+It does appear to be expanding southwards and probably breeds here (Cadman et al., 2007, pp.406-407), so perhaps this small but attractive bird will be seen more frequently in the future.

 The red-breasted nuthatch breeds at Presqu'ile provincial park, roughly 40 km to the south.
 It is an uncommon year-round resident but is most often seen in migration, during southward irruptions in the autumn.
 Highest spring counts are in April.
 "A small number breed annually but are difficult to find" (LaForest, 1993, p.260).
 The fall migration peaks in October.